jundalisay/superbnetlify/content/en/research/whittaker/aether/chapter-10d.md

+---
+title: "Thomson's Theory"
+heading: "Chapter 10d"
+weight: 110
+author: Edmund Taylor Whittaker
+image:  "/covers/history.jpg"
+description: "The theory of moving tubes of force has been extensively developed by Sir Joseph Thomson."
+---

 The theory of moving tubes of force has been extensively developed by Sir Joseph Thomson.[38]

+Faraday introduced 2 kinds of tubes:

+1. Magnetic
+2. Electric

+These were also used by Poynting.

-Of the two kinds of tubes—magnetic and electric—which had been introduced by Faraday and used by Poynting, Thomson resolved to discard the former and employ only the latter.
-This was a distinct departure from Faraday's conceptions, in which, as we have seen, great significance was attached to the physical reality of the magnetic lines; but Thomson justified his choice by inferences drawn from the phenomena of electric conduction in liquids and gases.
-As will appear subsequently, these phenomena indicate that molecular structure is closely connected with tubes of electrostatic force—perhaps much more closely than with tubes of magnetic force; and Thomson therefore decided to regard magnetism as the secondary effect, and to ascribe magnetic fields, not to the presence of magnetic tubes, but to the motion of electric tubes.
-In order to account for the fact that magnetic fields may occur without any manifestation of electric force, he assumed that tubes exist in great numbers everywhere in space, either in the form of closed circuits or else terminating on atoms, and that electric force is only perceived when the tubes have a greater tendency to lie in one direction than in another.
+Thomson resolved to discard the magentic and employ only the electric.
+This was a distinct departure from Faraday's conceptions which put great significance to the physical reality of the magnetic lines.

+Thomson justified his choice by inferences drawn from the phenomena of electric conduction in liquids and gases.

+These phenomena indicate that molecular structure is closely connected with tubes of electrostatic force—perhaps much more closely than with tubes of magnetic force; and Thomson therefore decided to regard magnetism as the secondary effect, and to ascribe magnetic fields, not to the presence of magnetic tubes, but to the motion of electric tubes.

+In order to account for magnetic fields occuring without any electric force, he assumed that tubes exist in great numbers everywhere in space, either in the form of closed circuits or else terminating on atoms, and that electric force is only perceived when the tubes have a greater tendency to lie in one direction than in another.

 In a steady magnetic field the positive and negative tubes might be conceived to be moving in opposite directions with equal velocities.

 A beam of light might, from this point of view, be regarded simply as a group of tubes of force which are moving with the velocity of light at right angles to their own length.

 Such a conception almost amounts to a return to the corpuscular theory; but since the tubes have definite directions perpendicular to the direction of propagation, there would now be no difficulty in explaining polarization.

 The energy accompanying all electric and magnetic phenomena was supposed by Thomson to be ultimately kinetic energy of the aether; the electric part of it being represented by rotation of the aether inside and about the tubes, and the magnetic part being the energy of the additional disturbance set up in the aether by the movement of the tubes.
 The inertia of this latter motion he regarded as the cause of induced electromotive force.